INNOSME Ukraine (finished)

-In cooperation with Ukrainian partners, sTARTUp Lab is designing and implementing an innovation development programme that broadens students’ and entrepreneurs’ knowledge of innovation and product design, enabling learners to more efficiently manage business processes.
+In cooperation with Ukrainian partners, sTARTUp Lab is designed and implemented an innovation development programme that broadened students’ and entrepreneurs’ knowledge of innovation and product design, enabling learners to more efficiently manage business processes.

-The programme consists of hackathons, themed workshops and seminars, mentor events and competitions.
-The best entrepreneurs who complete the programme have the opportunity to come to Tartu to take part in and present their innovative solutions at the international business festival sTARTUp Day 2021.
-The design and implementation of the programme will take into consideration the experience gained during the sTARTUp Lab pre-incubation programme STARTER and the best practice of the School of Economics and Business Administration (SEBA).
+The programme consisted of hackathons, themed workshops and seminars, mentor events and competitions.
+The design and implementation of the programme took into consideration the experience gained during the sTARTUp Lab pre-incubation programme STARTER and the best practice of the School of Economics and Business Administration (SEBA).

 The current INNOSME project started in September 2019 as a follow-up to a practical entrepreneurship development programme run in Ukraine from 2017-May 2019.
-INNOSME will come to an end in April 2021.
+INNOSME came to an end in June 2021.
+Read more HERE!

-The project is being financed from the Developing Cooperation and Humanitarian Aid Funds of the Estonian Ministry of Foreign Affairs.
+The project was financed from the Developing Cooperation and Humanitarian Aid Funds of the Estonian Ministry of Foreign Affairs.